mandrecut/santa_net/README.md

-# Santa's Optimal Transportation Network, a not too serious approach
+# Santa's Optimal Transportation Network
+## a not too serious approach

 ## Abstract
 We discuss the problem of computing Santa's optimal transportation network.